Earliest-ever Heatwave In Greece Closes Athens Acropolis - UrduPoint

 Temperatures of up to 44 degrees Celsius are expected on Thursday as the phenomenon peaks, with up to 43 degrees forecast in the capital.

-Meteorologists have noted this is the earliest heatwave -- which for Greece is temperatures exceeding 38 degrees Celsius for at least three days -- on record.
+Meteorologists have noted this is the earliest heatwave -- which for Greece is temperatures exceeding 38 degrees Celsius for at least three days -- in recorded history.

 "This heatwave will go down in history," meteorologist Panos Giannopoulos said on state tv ERT.